aws4embeddedlinux/meta-aws/README.md

 We are supporting customers building solutions on AWS with meta-aws.
 Let us know if you need AWS device software for a specific Yocto Project release and we will work with you through Github Issues to resolve the challenge you might be facing.
 We also encourage [contributions](CONTRIBUTING.md) by the community.
 We are yocto project compatible<a href="https://www.yoctoproject.org/software-overview/layers/?searchTerm=meta-aws" target="none" title="What is this?">(?)</a>.
-Currently maintained release branches are: master, kirkstone, dunfell, langdale.
+Currently maintained releases are all [NOT-EOL ones](https://wiki.yoctoproject.org/wiki/Releases).
 All prior releases will be handled on a case by case basis.
 Again, please let us know if you're in a crunch on earlier releases and we'll help you the best we can!

 ### Dependencies